 6. Please note that the festival may run on weekdays and Saturdays, from 8:30am until 9:00pm, and classes may be scheduled at any time during that period.
-Participants are expected to be present (on Zoom) at their scheduled time, and no changes will be made once the program has been set.
+Participants are expected to be present at their scheduled time, and no changes will be made once the program has been set.

 7. RCM stands for the Royal Conservatory of Music and CC stands for Conservatory Canada.
 The most recent Conservatory Syllabus edition must be used.
 Crossover times in the event of a new syllabus will be observed as in the Conservatory.

 8. All pieces must be performed from memory.
 The use of music will result in adjudication only, with no mark given.
 Exceptions are noted in individual classes.